-Teaching methods Lectures in the form of multimedia presentations Classes - solving accounting tasks, simulations in universal high- level programming languages (GeNIe Modeler) Teaching methods - discussion, demonstration of performing subject tasks Assessment methods K1 - colloquium, oral answer.
+Teaching methods Lectures in the form of multimedia presentations reaching methods Classes - solving accounting tasks, simulations in universal high- level programming languages (GeNIe Modeler) Teaching methods - discussion, demonstration of performing subject tasks Assessment methods K1 - colloquium, oral answer.
 S1, S2 - assessment of correct calculations and proper reasoning during exercises and tests SC1, SC2 - participation in class discussions, group work during classes, observation of student involvement.
 Form of documentation: instructor's diary, reports, tests, examination papers.
-ECTS credits balance - participation in lectures - 15 hours, 0.6 ECTS, - participation in practical classes - 30 hours, 1.2 ECTS, - participation in consultations - 2 hours, 0.08 ECTS, - preparing to classes - 28 hours, 1,12 ECTS, The total student workload is 75 hours. which corresponds to 3 points of ECTS.
+Elements and weights affecting the final grade Detailed criteria for assessing exams and control papers 1) the student demonstrates a sufficient (3.0) degree of knowledge or skills when he or she obtains from 51 to 60% of the total points determining the maximum level of knowledge or skills in a given subject (respectively, in the case of a partial pass - its part), 2) the student demonstrates a sufficient plus (3.5) degree of knowledge or skills when he or she obtains from 61 to 70% of the sum of points determining the maximum level of knowledge the sum of points determining the maximum level of knowledge or skills in a given subject (respectively - its part), 3) the student demonstrates a good degree (4.0) of knowledge or skills when he obtains from 71 to 80% of the total points determining the maximum level of knowledge or skills in a given subject (respectively - its part), 4) the student demonstrates a plus good degree (4.5) of knowledge or skills when he or she obtains from 81 to 90% of the sum of points determining the maximum level of knowledge or skills in a given subject (respectively - its part), 5) a student demonstrates a very good degree (5.0) of knowledge or skills when he or she obtains more than 91% of the sum of points determining the maximum level of knowledge or skills in a given subject (respectively - its part).
+The final grade is influenced by: test results (70%) and oral answer (30%).
+ECTS credits balance - participation in lectures - 15 hours, 0.6 ECTS, Le 15 credits balance - participation in practical classes - 30 hours, 1.2 ECTS, - participation in practical classes - 50 hours, 1/2 ECTS, - participation in consultations - 2 hours, 0.08 ECTS, - preparing to classes - 28 hours, 1,12 ECTS, The total student workload is 75 hours. which corresponds to 3 XX7 11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 points of ECTS.
 Workload related to classes requiring the direct - participation in lectures - 15 hours, 0.6 ECTS, participation of an academic teacher - participation in practical classes - 30 hours, 1.2 ECTS, - participation in consultations - 2 hours, 0.08 ECTS, The total number of contacts is 47 hours, which corresponds to 1.88 ECTS.
-Relation of course learning outcomes to the K1 - ZI_W04 learning outcomes of the field of study S1 - ZI_U03 S2 - ZI_U04 SC1 - ZI_K01 SC2 - ZI_K02
+Relation of course learning outcomes to the K1 - ZI_W04 learning outcomes of the field of study S1 - ZI_U03 - $S2 - ZI_U04$ $SC1 - \overline{ZI}K01$ $SC2 - ZI_K02$ SC2 - Z1_K02